DavidEngland/advanced-svg-animatior/STAGING_ACTIVATION_FIX.md

 #### Known Plugin Conflicts

+**Admin Permission Issues (UPDATED FIX)**
+- **Issue**: "Sorry, you are not allowed to access this page" even for Administrator users
+- **Cause**: WordPress capability system conflicts or role assignment issues
+- **Solution**:
+  1. Update to latest plugin version (includes enhanced capability checking)
+  2. Check WordPress debug.log for detailed error information
+  3. Ensure your user account has 'Administrator' role in WordPress
+  4. If issue persists, the plugin now has fallback menu creation
+- **Debug**: Plugin now logs detailed capability information to help diagnose issues

 **Permissions Error: "Sorry, you are not allowed to access this page"**
 - **Issue**: Users without administrator privileges can't access plugin settings
 - **Solution**: